aso

 How frequently apps enter and leave the top rankings in a specific category, indicating whether the market is stable or open to new entrants.

-Category volatility measures the rate of change in a category’s top rankings over a given period.
-A highly volatile category sees frequent shifts in which apps hold the top positions, while a low-volatility category has a stable set of leaders that rarely change.
-Understanding volatility is essential for deciding whether to enter a category and how aggressively to invest in ASO.
+Category volatility measures how often a category’s top rankings shift over a given period.
+A volatile category sees frequent changes in which apps hold the top positions, while a stable category has the same leaders month after month.
+Understanding this rate of change guides decisions about whether to enter a category and how much to invest in ASO.

 High vs. Low Volatility

-In high-volatility categories, new apps regularly break into the top charts and existing leaders frequently drop.
-This typically indicates that user preferences shift quickly, seasonal trends play a large role, or no single app has built a strong enough competitive moat.
-These categories present better opportunities for new entrants because the rankings are not locked in place.
-In low-volatility categories, the same apps dominate month after month.
-Entering these categories requires significantly more resources because you must overcome deeply entrenched competitors with established download histories and review counts.
+In high-volatility categories, new apps break into the top charts regularly and existing leaders drop just as often.
+This pattern signals that user preferences shift fast, seasonal trends play a large role, or no single app has built a strong competitive moat.
+These categories present better opportunities for newcomers because the rankings remain fluid.
+In low-volatility categories, the same apps dominate for months.
+Breaking in demands far more resources because you must overcome entrenched competitors with deep download histories and large review counts.

 How to Track Volatility

-Monitor category rankings daily or weekly over a period of at least 60 to 90 days.
-Count how many new apps enter the top 20 or top 50 during that window and how many drop out.
-Tools that provide historical ranking data make this analysis much easier.
-Compare volatility across multiple categories to find the best opportunities.
-Categories that show periodic spikes in volatility, often around seasonal events or platform changes, may offer strategic windows for a well-timed launch.
+Monitor category rankings daily or weekly over at least 60 to 90 days.
+Count how many new apps enter the top 20 or top 50 during that window and how many fall out.
+Tools with historical ranking data simplify this analysis.
+Compare results across multiple categories to find the strongest opportunities.
+Categories that show periodic spikes - often around seasonal events or platform changes - may offer strategic windows for a well-timed launch.